15 Mar, 10:00··

 Surging Fuel Prices Impacting Consumers

-Fuel prices in France have risen sharply, reaching nearly 2 euros per liter for unleaded gasoline and exceeding that for diesel, significantly impacting low-income households.
+Fuel prices in France have risen sharply, particularly unleaded gasoline and diesel, significantly impacting low-income households due to the ongoing conflict in the Middle East.

-The French government is not offering direct financial assistance at the pump but is supporting sectors like fishing and transport through measures like tax deferrals and loans.
+The French government is urging oil refineries to increase production and offering support to sectors like fishing and transport through measures like deferred taxes and loans.

-Diesel prices in France have reached a record high of €2.289 per liter, the highest level since 2008, driven by global energy costs and geopolitical factors.
+Diesel prices in France have reached a record high of €2.289 per liter, driven by global energy costs and geopolitical factors, raising concerns about the economic impact on consumers and businesses.

 Perspectives